What really caused the end of the Catholic Church in England?

 practice.
 Then it began to

-be considered to be in support of the
+be considered to be supportive of the

 Catholic Church to put in writing which churches used Castrati in